 It should be noted that the limits, defined in table 3, are dependent on the elevation angle at the victim base station on the ground (see the attachment to this annex).
 The values contained in the table correspond to an angle of elevation of 2°, which are conservative.

+In the 2100 MHz connectivity band (UMTS technology, FDD):

+the transmit power of the UMTS terminal must not exceed -6 dBm/3.84MHz and the maximum number of users should not exceed 20;

+the e.i.r.p. of the ac-UE defined outside the aircraft must not exceed the following values as shown in the table below:

+Maximum e.i.r.p. from UMTS at 2.1 GHz